ibm-bluemix-mobile-services/bms-pushnotifications-serversdk-java/README.md

 .urlArgs(new String[] {"www.IBM.com"}).action("View").build();
 ```
 **Note : We should provide either deviceIds or userIds or platforms or tagNames.
-Below code snippet uses platforms, same way you can do it for deviceIds(...) or userIds (...) or tagNames(...)
+Below code snippet uses platforms, same way you can do it for deviceIds(...) or userIds (...) or tagNames(...).

+For example below we are sending notification to the devices of the specified platforms.
+'A' for apple (iOS) devices, 'G' for google (Android) devices,
+'WEB_CHROME' for Chrome Web Browsers, 'WEB_FIREFOX' for Firefox Web Browsers,
+'WEB_SAFARI' for Safari Push Notifications,'APPEXT_CHROME' for Chrome App Extension.
 ```
 Target target = new Target.Builder()
 .platforms(new PushNotificationsPlatform[] {